'Frasier' star John Mahoney star dead at 77

 John Mahoney, of "Frasier" fame, died Sunday in Chicago.

-The star's longtime manager, Paul Martino, confirmed Monday that Mahoney died after a brief hospitalization.
+The star's publicist confirmed the reports of his passing to Fox News.
+Mahoney's longtime manager, Paul Martino, said on Monday that Mahoney died after a brief hospitalization.
 The cause of death was not immediately announced.

 Mahoney, who starred as Martin Crane on the hit NBC sitcom for more than 10 years, reportedly passed away in hospice care, according to his publicist.